£72.00 £80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Campagnolo Record rear skewer, hailing from Italy and in production during the 2000s.
-Made from aluminium/steel and weighing in at 68 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike too.
+Campagnolo Mirage / Veloce bottom bracket, hailing from Italy and in production from the 1990s to the 2000s (yet still new & unused after all this time!).
+Made from steel and weighing in at 388 grams.
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 OVERVIEW